Savaw/MIR-summary/Modern Information Retrieval c9a4a6f882a148cf98764fcefb3974a1/Chapter 11 - Probabilistic information retrieval 1862234deabf409db588da5a9b45e7f9.md

 Assumption 2: terms not occurring in the query are equally likely to occur in relevant and nonrelevant documents: that is, if q_t = 0 then p_t = u_t.

-Then we need only consider terms in the products that appear in the query:
+Then we need only consider terms in the products that appear in the query: (q_t = 1)

 ![Screen Shot 2021-12-14 at 20.16.52.png](Chapter%2011%20-%20Probabilistic%20information%20retrieval%201862234deabf409db588da5a9b45e7f9/Screen_Shot_2021-12-14_at_20.16.52.png)